xmlFlow/docxToTEI/README.md

        * `#` begins and end a markup
        * `@` begins an attribute
        * `{}` contains xml tag content
        * `:`  if the attribute is unclear from the order,we use : after attribute name  @attribute:value
+       * Do not use bold text
  * If reserved  symbols are necessary for the text, they  are escaped by a `\` e.g. `\@`
  * `@#` is  used, if a certain attribute begin with `#`
  * For markup upper-small case will be validated.